Campus-Castolo/m346/projectdocumentation/F1-realisation/installation-packages-ec2-db.md

     sudo apt update
     sudo apt upgrade

-#### **installing the python3-pip**
+#### **installing MySQL Server**
 Install the necessary package to run python.
 This will ensure that you can download your required packages is running properly.

-    sudo apt install python3-pip
+    sudo apt install mysql-server

-#### **installing the required packages with pip**
+#### **Creating a user**
-With the previous downloaded package you can now download python packages/libraries.
-You'll need the following packages, to ensure that your script can run as intended, this you can do with the following command:
+With the mysql-server downloaded you can now connect to the mysql server by using the following command:

-    pip3 install flask mysql-connector-python flask-cors

-#### **coding and activating your script**
-In my case I coded my script before hand.
-To see the script you can look into it here --> [📄Flask Backend](../../projectfiles/app/app.py)

-Also to run your python script or in this case your backend you'll need to activate or give your script execution rights.
-You can do this by executing the command:

-    chmod +x your_flask_app.py

-Then run your python script with the following command:

-    python3 app.py
+    sudo mysql

+After your connected to your mysql server, you begin by creating a user in my case I created a user with the name `dhllc-adm` and the password `Abcd12s8rkds!`.
+You can do this with the following commands

+    CREATE USER 'dhllc-adm'@'localhost' IDENTIFIED BY 'Abcd12s8rkds!';
+    GRANT ALL PRIVILEGES ON your_database_name.* TO 'dhllc-adm'@'localhost';
+    FLUSH PRIVILEGES;

+With this the script that is running on the `app-server` it should be able to access your DB-Server.